kjspring/stress-detection-wearable-devices/README.md

 Additionally, the performance of these models may be attributed to the limited dataset used for training.
 Both models were trained on a specific dataset (WESAD dataset) with a limited number of subjects and potentially limited variability in stressful conditions.
 To build more robust and accurate stress prediction models, a larger and more diverse dataset is necessary.
 This would involve collecting data from a broader range of individuals, encompassing various stress-inducing situations and conditions.

 To gather more data, our next generation of wearable devices should be equipped with appropriate sensors to measure physiological parameters like respiration rate, electrodermal activity (EDA), heart rate, and body temperature.
 These sensors can provide a more comprehensive and reliable set of inputs for stress prediction models.
 The user can indicate on the device if they are experiencing stress and that data can be used for further training.
-Also the device can predict if a user is in stress or will be in stress and ask for the user's feedback on their stressful state.By incorporating additional features with high causal relationships to stress, the models can potentially improve in their ability to accurately forecast stress.
+Also the device can predict if a user is in stress or will be in stress and ask for the user's feedback on their stressful state.
+By incorporating additional features with high causal relationships to stress, the models can potentially improve in their ability to accurately forecast stress.

 In summary, while the results from Model 10 and Model 0 indicate the feasibility of stress prediction, their limited performance and the need for a larger dataset suggest that they are not appropriate for deployment in production.
 Expanding the dataset and developing devices with suitable sensors would be crucial steps in enhancing the accuracy and reliability of stress prediction models.